History of the Mamluk Sultanate: Portuguese expansion

 One of the major concerns of al-Ghuri's time was the Portuguese expansion into the Indian Ocean.
 In 1498, the Portuguese navigator Vasco da Gama circumnavigated Africa and reached India, thus opening a new route for European trade with the east which bypassed the Middle East.
 This posed a serious threat to Muslim commerce, which was dominant in the area, as well as to the prosperity of Venice, which relied on trade passing from the Indian Ocean to the Mediterranean through Mamluk lands.
 The Portuguese expeditions returning from India in the next few years drew enormous profits, while the Venetians saw their share of the goods from the east diminishing rapidly at the same time.

 As resistance to their presence mounted, the Portuguese aimed to seize control of the Indian Ocean trade route by force.
 They occupied the island of Socotra in an attempt to control access to the Red Sea.
 The Venetians encouraged al-Ghuri to confront the Portuguese in defense of their mutual interests.
 The Mamluk sultan requested Venetian aid in building and supplying a fleet of ships in the Gulf of Suez.
 There is also evidence that the Ottomans began supplying the Mamluks with building materials for the construction and armament of a fleet from 1507 onward.
 A Mamluk fleet of fifty ships gathered at Jeddah in 1506 under the direction of the Mamluk governor there, Mir Hussein, and with assistance of forces from the Gujarat Sultanate, led by Malik Ayyaz.
 In 1507 they defeated the Portuguese, who were led by Francisco de Almeida and his son Lourenço, off the western coast of India.
+Although a victory for the Muslim forces, the result had been largely pyrrhic.
+The Mamluk-Gujarti allied forces had lost between 600 and 700 out of a total of 800 soldiers and the remainder of their forces now feared European weaponry.
 The Portuguese regained their dominance upon defeating a Mamluk and Gujarati fleet at the Battle of Diu in 1509.
+It was a major victory for the Portuguese, who now were in control of the Indian Ocean.

 The Portuguese, led by Afonso de Albuquerque, attacked Aden unsuccessfully in 1513, but then captured Hormuz in 1515.
 In the meantime, with Ottoman aid, the Mamluks were building a new fleet in the Gulf of Suez.
 In 1515, a joint Ottoman-Mamluk fleet, under the leadership of Salman Ra'is, finally left for the Red Sea and the Indian Ocean.
 Ultimately, it did not accomplish much.
 When the fleet returned to Egypt in 1517, they learned that Cairo had fallen to the Ottomans and Salman Ra'is allegedly threw his Mamluk co-commander overboard.